-The feedback from the municipalities indicates that the trade tax assessment notices are generally issued by the office or department responsible for finances in the municipality, while the cash office collects the payments.
-The recording of payments and the reconciliation with the respective receivables due from the companies is mainly automated, although in the case of discrepancies between payments and receivables or incomplete or incorrect information, manual corrections have to be made.
-The number of employees in the respective municipalities who are responsible for issuing the trade tax assessment notices and collecting the payments varies significantly with the size of the respective municipality.
-The number of employees in the area of the cash office is always higher than the number of employees responsible for issuing trade tax notices, regardless of the size of the respective municipality.
-The fact that the assessment processes are closely linked (as described above) has a direct effect on the design of the processes in the municipalities and the issuing of basic notices by the tax offices.
+The feedback from the municipalities indicated that the trade tax assessment notices were issued by the office or department responsible for finances in the municipality, while the cash office collected the payments.
+The recording of payments and the reconciliation with the respective receivables due from the companies was automated, although in the case of discrepancies between payments and receivables or incomplete or incorrect information, manual corrections had to be made.
+The number of employees in the respective municipalities who are responsible for issuing the trade tax assessment notices and collecting the payments varied significantly with the size of the respective municipality.
+The number of employees in the area of the cash office was always higher than the number of employees responsible for issuing trade tax notices, regardless of the size of the respective municipality.
+The fact that the assessment processes were intricately linked (as described above) had a direct effect on the design of the processes in the municipalities and the issuing of basic notices by the tax offices.

-In all cases, the two administrative steps of assessment and collection are strictly separated in terms of personnel so that the basic principle of separation of functions is always guaranteed, regardless of the size of the municipality.
-Unclear payments are always handled by the cash office.
-In individual cases, coordination with the office responsible for issuing the trade tax assessment notice is necessary.
+In all cases, the two administrative steps of assessment and collection were strictly separated in terms of personnel so that the basic principle of separation of functions was always guaranteed, regardless of the size of the municipality.
+Unclear payments were always managed by the cash office.
+In individual cases, coordination with the office responsible for issuing the trade tax assessment notice was necessary.

-With one exception, all municipalities have written regulations to ensure the timely enforcement of trade tax claims by the municipality.
-In exceptional cases, without written regulations, this is the responsibility of the municipality's cash office.
-In principle, the cash office is responsible for the implementation of these regulations.
+With one exception, all municipalities had written regulations to ensure the timely enforcement of trade tax claims by the municipality.
+In exceptional cases, without written regulations, this was the responsibility of the municipality's cash office.
+In principle, the cash office was responsible for the implementation of these regulations.

 In the context of taxation, so-called equity measures may exceptionally occur.
 This is understood to mean both the temporary deferral of payments and the final remission of trade tax claims in compliance with the respective regulations on these equity measures.
-In principle, decisions on this are made within the administration of the municipality.
-Only in individual cases does the municipality follow the corresponding decisions of the tax administration for corporate income tax.
-The respective decisions are not made by the cash office and depending on the importance of the equity measure for the municipal budget, require the involvement of higherlevel decision-makers up to the mayor or main or administrative committee (a permanent, representative committee of the municipal parliament or municipal council).
+In principle, decisions on this were made within the administration of the municipality.
+Only in individual cases did the municipality follow the corresponding decisions of the tax administration for corporate income tax.
+The respective decisions were not made by the cash office and, depending on the importance of the equity measure for the municipal budget, required the involvement of higher-level decision-makers up to the mayor or main or administrative committee (a permanent, representative committee of the municipal parliament or municipal council).

-According to information from the Federal Ministry of Finance, the proportion of trade tax made up around 38.2% (previous period: 40.8%) of municipalities' tax receipts during the reporting period (2020).
-If one ignores the municipalities' share of income tax and VAT not administered by the municipalities themselves, the share even increases to around 72% (previous period: 75%).
-It should be noted that the economic effects of the COVID-19 pandemic had a significant impact in the reporting period and the decline in trade tax appears plausible in this respect due to the decline in trade income.
+According to information from the Federal Ministry of Finance, the proportion of trade tax made up around 44.6% (previous period: 38.2%) of municipalities' tax receipts during the reporting period (2021).
+If one ignores the municipalities' share of income tax and VAT not administered by the municipalities themselves, the share even increases to around 79% (previous period: 72%).
+It should be noted that the economic effects of the COVID-19 pandemic had a significant impact in 2020 and the increase in trade tax appears plausible in this respect due to the increase in trade income.